Moin Ahmed

-Moin Ahmed (born 28 November 2003) is a Pakistani footballer who plays as a forward for Khan Research Laboratories and the Pakistan national team.
+Moin Ahmed (born 28 November 2003) is a Pakistani footballer who plays as a forward for Bangladesh Football League club Dhaka Abahani and the Pakistan national team.

 Club career

+Ahmed started his football career with Karachi based club Madhu Muhammadan.
 In 2020 Ahmed was a member of Masha United.
-By 2022, Ahmed had joined Khan Research Laboratories of the Pakistan Premier League.
+By 2022, Ahmed had joined departmental side Khan Research Laboratories of the Pakistan Premier League.
+He has simultaneously been associated with his club Madhu Muhammadan.

+On 4 September 2026, Ahmed joined Dhaka Abahani for the 2026–27 Bangladesh Football League, becoming the first ever Pakistani footballer to play for the club.

 International career

 In October 2018, Ahmed was called up by the Pakistan under-15 team for the 2018 SAFF U-15 Championship held in Nepal.
 He scored three goals in the tournament against Bhutan and Nepal.
 His team finishing as runners-up following a penalty shootout in the final against Bangladesh.
 He also participated in the 2020 AFC U-16 Championship qualification in 2019.

 In March 2023, Ahmed was called up to the Pakistan national team for a friendly against the Maldives.
 On 21 March 2023, he made his international debut in an eventual 0–1 defeat to the Maldives.